Explain cultural etiquette for tourists in Jordan

 Dress Code

 1. Modesty is Key: Jordanian culture values modesty in dress, especially in religious and rural areas.
-It’s advisable for both men and women to cover their shoulders and knees.
+Both men and women should cover their shoulders and knees.

 2. Women’s Attire: Women travelers are recommended to wear loose-fitting clothes that cover their arms and legs.
 Headscarves are not mandatory but might be required when entering mosques.